2 Photon Random Access Mesoscope

 Excitation wavelengths: 900 nm-1070 nm

 Various custom components have been designed for use with the 2P-RAM, including head plates and a tilt stage.
-The original tilt stage is a motorized positioner intended for use with an air-suspended ball treadmill, which can be somewhat complex and expensive.
+The original tilt stage is a motorized positioner intended for use with an air-suspended ball treadmill, which can be complex and expensive.
 An alternative is a rigid floor for the test subject with a single degree of freedom for adjustment.
 The design is compatible with the head plates also offered here.

 - Commercially available from Thorlabs, Inc.